publisha/publisha.github.io/_papers/footnotes.md

 ### Beyond the narrative flow: interactivity as a way to supplement the content on the page
 On the pages of some print books (particularly text books), information is arranged in panels in a very busy arrangement.
 Popup interactivity can help bring this chaos to order and provide more space for the _root_ information.

+### Supplementing a Shakespeare Play in Digital form
+Footnotes, glossaries and added media using examples from student work on the MA Publishing Media course at Oxford Brookes University